ikkisoft/mFiPatchMe/README.md

 ### Background

-On the 3rd September 2015, [SecuriTeam][2] disclosed a vulnerability in the Ubiquiti Networks mFi Controller, a software to configure and monitor control and automation devices such as power outlets, light/motion/temperature sensors, etc.  To understand the capabilities of the machine-to-machine platform, please have a look at the [vendor page][3].
+On the 3rd September 2015, [SecuriTeam][2] disclosed a vulnerability in the Ubiquiti Networks mFi Controller, a software to configure and control automation devices such as power outlets, light/motion/temperature sensors, etc.  To understand the capabilities of the machine-to-machine platform, please have a look at the [vendor page][3].

 The security flaw allows an attacker to retrieve the current admin password due to a bypass in the authentication mechanism used by the mFi Controller Server.